IV estimation of causal hazard ratio: Discussion

-So far we have assumed independent censoring as in Assumption \ref{assumption:ind_censoring}.
-This assumption is plausible in our data application because the censoring is administrative, but may not hold in other studies.
-To account for possibly dependent censoring, one may weight the proposed estimating equations by inverse probability of censoring \citep{robins1992recovery}.
+In this article, we considered the identification and estimation of the marginal causal hazard ratio under the proportional hazards assumption.
 Our framework can also be extended in the following directions.
 First, in longitudinal studies, it is often the case that both the treatment and confounding variables are time dependent.
-It would be interesting to extend the proposed methods to estimate parameters in a marginal structural Cox model with time-varying treatments.
+It would be interesting to extend the proposed methods to estimate parameters in a marginal structural Cox model with time-varying treatments. {This has been done for the effect of treatment among the treated under the Cox regression model} \citep{martinez2019instrumental} {but not for the marginal causal hazard ratio which is defined under a marginal structural Cox model}.
 Second, with an uncensored outcome, one can construct a locally efficient estimator for the population treatment effect of interest that is also multiply robust in the sense that such an estimator is consistent in the union of three different observed data models \citep{wang2018bounded}.
-We leave as future work to derive a locally semiparametric efficient estimator for the causal hazard ratio under our identification assumptions.
+Deriving a locally semiparametric efficient estimator for the causal hazard ratio under our identification assumptions is an important venue for future research.
+Third, so far we have restricted our analysis to a single binary instrument and a binary exposure.
+It has been shown that the framework in \cite{wang2018bounded} can be extended to allow for general instruments and exposure \citep{hartwig2020average}.
+We leave this as future work to extend the proposed method to the case of general instruments and exposure.